ansible/galaxy_collection/roles/offline_sync/README.md

 ## Description

 An Ansible Role to offline_sync collections to Automation Hub or Galaxies.
+NOTE: if you do not provide an ah_token one will be generated which will invalidate any prior token.

 ## Variables